gilde-der-nacht/website/src/websites/gildedernacht.ch/content/en.md

 The **Gilde der Nacht** organizes game meetings where **board game lovers, roleplayer and tabletop enthusiasts** are welcome.
 To make sure you don't miss anything, we recommend that you subscribe to our [newsletter](/newsletter) (German).

 ## Calendar

+In the following section you find our upcoming events.
+The events are not translated to English.
+If you wish to know more about those, feel free to [contact us](#contact).

 {% EventFilters events=(calendar.items), language="en" %}